Embodi Instinctual Movement

 • Home

-• Classes
+• Classes & Coaching

 • About

-Inhabit the play of movement and transform
+Inhabit the play of motion.
+Restore bodily jurisdiction

-Inhabit the play of movement and transform
+Inhabit the play of motion.
+Restore bodily jurisdiction

 Did you know?